dalyIsaac/Whim/docs/configure/plugins/bar.md

 ### Tree Layout Widget

 The `TreeLayoutWidget` displays the direction to add windows in the tree layout engine on the current workspace.
+This will only show if the current layout in the workspace is a tree layout.